-- Whether you are homeless

-- Which school your child attends

-- Which programs they can participate in

-- Whether fees should be waived

-- Whether paperwork is required before enrollment

-- Whether the school system must provide transportation
+- Whether your child is homeless - Which school your child attends - Which programs your child can participate in - Whether fees should be waived - Whether paperwork is required before your child is enrolled - Whether the school system must provide transportation

 How do I file an appeal?
+Do I need a lawyer?